Republicans file lawsuits in swing states over counting of military and overseas ballots

 The lawsuits have infuriated some Democratic members of Congress.
 They say the lawsuits would disenfranchise U.S. service members.

-"This is a direct threat to the voting rights of the people who are literally risking their lives to protect voting rights for their fellow Americans," said Rep. Pat Ryan, D-New York.
+"This is a direct threat to the voting rights of the people who are literally risking their lives to protect voting rights for their fellow Americans," said New York Rep. Pat Ryan..

-"If I were active duty at this point in time and serving overseas or the family member of somebody serving overseas stationed abroad with them, I would be apoplectic," said Rep. Chrissy Houlahan, D-Pennsylvania.
+"If I were active duty at this point in time and serving overseas or the family member of somebody serving overseas stationed abroad with them, I would be apoplectic," said Pennsylvania Rep. Chrissy Houlahan.

 According to a 2022 federal voting report, during the 2020 presidential election, 33.7% of active-duty U.S. military personnel requested an absentee ballot.
 Out of those, 81% voted using their requested ballot.